impact-initiatives/impactR4PHU/README.md

 </details>
-As you saw in the output folder, you will have another excel file outputed from the analysis script.
+As you saw in the output folder, you will have another excel file outputted from the analysis script.
 <ul>
 <li>
 The Excel file includes 2 sheets.
 The first 2 are all the tables that